ECE-2024/ECE-250-Test-Cases/p2/Test Case Generator/README.md

 python3 TestCaseGenerator.py
 ```

-The python file will test and generate test cases in a new folder called testcases and
+The python file will test and generate test cases in a new folder called testcases and create
 multiple different files.

 test#.in - input of testcase
 test#.out - expected output of testcase
+test#.debug - a file with expected output and program input on the same line
 \#.o - your program's output
 test#.failed - differences between your output and expected output

 where # is the test case number.

 The program will not delete the previous testcases.
 To run this generator again,
-please first run
+please run

 ```bash
 rm -r testcases